bluexixi/ConsoleRssChecker/README.md

-## ConsoleRssChecker
+# ConsoleRssChecker
-A console program for parsing a RSS checking its last build date..
+A console program for parsing a RSS and checking its last build date.

-Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Prerequisites
-What things you need to install the software and how to install them

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
+For simplification purposes, serveral assumptions are made during creating the program:
+1. The input will be in a CSV file and each line contains a company name and its RSS Feed url delimited by a comma.
+2. The ```<lastBuildDate>``` element in the XML file is used to check the last activity after the pull request (HTTP GET).
+This element is optional in the XML file.
+Another solution is that, checking the ```<pubDate>``` element for each ```<item>``` element and the latest pub date will be the last activity date.

+This program is created in Visual Studio 2017 and the target framework is .NET CORE 2.1.
+The configuration for given inactive days can be set in the "appsettings.json" file.

+Unit tests have been created for the Service module and can be run in the Test Explorer in Visual Studio.